QuantEcon/lecture-source-jl/rst_files/getting_started.rst

   help on setting up a shared JupyterHub instance with precompiled packages ready for these lecture notes
 * `JuliaBox <http://www.juliabox.com>`_  tightly controls allowed packages, and **does not** currently support the QuantEcon lectures

-If you are using an online Jupyter installation for a class, you may not need to do anything to begin using these notebooks
+If you're using a cloud setup, you may not need to do anything to begin using these notebooks

 Otherwise, if you are missing packages, you will need to go open a Jupyter notebook and type